ECCC-ASTD-MRD/gem/README.md

 # Instructions in a nutshell

-**The 5.2 branch is a development version.
+**The 5.2 branch is a development version.**
-The 5.1 branch is the stable version, used in production at the Canadian Meteorological Centre.
-Benchmarks must be used with 5.2 version and benchmarks branch.**

 See below for extended instructions and requirements.
-Further details are can be found in [GEM's manual](doc/GEM-manual.pdf) (PDF).

 ```
     git clone https://github.com/ECCC-ASTD-MRD/gem.git
     cd gem
-    # Optionnaly checkout a specific branch:
+    # Checkout 5.2 branch:
-    # git checkout <branch_name>
+    git checkout 5.2-branch

     # Download the data files required to run GEM
     ./download-dbase.sh .